 For example, if a recipe calls for only one egg, you may be able to get away with a simple substitution of 2 tablespoons of water.
 Really!

 For two to three eggs, there are several possibilities.
 The precision comes in when choosing the best option for your specific recipe.
 As a pro, I analyze the recipe to determine the egg’s function; asking myself if it’s binding (holding together), leavening (lifting), foaming (as in meringue), and/or providing moisture?

-Once I determine the need, I look to my array of vegan ingredients and their their properties.
-Except the meringue recipe, amounts below are per egg replacement.
+Once I determine the need, I look to my array of vegan ingredients and their properties.
+Except for the meringue recipe, amounts below are per egg replacement.

 Happy cooking and joyful eating!